pytask-dev/pytask/docs/source/tutorials/capturing_output.md

 with `--log-format`, `--log-date-format`, `--log-file-format`, and `--log-file-date-format`.

+The animation below shows the same warning appearing once as a live log line during execution and again as captured log output in the failure report.

+--8<-- "docs/source/_static/md/logging-live.md"

 ## Using print statements for debugging

 One primary benefit of the default capturing of stdout/stderr output is that you can use